Ashen light: Light source hypotheses

 Simulations indicate that the lightning hypothesis as the cause of the glow is incorrect, as not enough light could be transmitted through the atmosphere to be seen from Earth.
 Observers have speculated it may be illusory, resulting from the physiological effect of observing a bright, crescent-shaped object.
 Spacecraft looking for it have not been able to spot it — leading some astronomers to believe that it is just an enduring myth.

 A more recent hypothesis is that unusually high solar activity could induce auroral or airglow-like effects on the dark side of Venus.
 It has been observed that after major solar storms, an emission of light with a wavelength of 557.7 nm (the oxygen green line) occurs across the entire upper atmosphere of Venus.
 This is the same phenomenon which gives some aurorae on Earth their greenish appearance.
 Generally, this emission does not occur except for during major solar events such as coronal mass ejections (CMEs) or solar flares.
-However, dim emissions have been detected twice outside of solar storms, on December 27, 2010, and December 12th, 2013 respectively.
-Both of these detections coincided with the passage of a “Stream Interaction Region”, a denser than average solar wind.
+However, dim emissions have been detected twice outside of solar storms, on December 27, 2010, and December 12, 2013 respectively.
+Both of these detections coincided with the passage of a "Stream Interaction Region", a denser than average solar wind.
 In July 2012, a CME struck Venus producing a very bright green line emission.
 It is notable that after every CME impact on Venus, this emission is detected, but not after every flare.
 This is taken to indicate charged particles are what is responsible for the green line emission, similar to Earth's aurora.

+Images of the night side of Venus in visible light, by the WISPR instrument of the Parker Solar Probe, have shown in 2022 that the surface is visible through the clouds at the night side.
+The study of the data though points at nightglow, also observed in visible light, as the more likely candidate for the ashen light.
+Human eyes are less sensitive to the visible light near-infrared red glow from the surface, which also mostly obscured by the clouds, but if this light is an ashen light, then it might have been reported by people with eyesight more sensitive to the red spectrum.